rackerlabs/technical-blog/_posts/2013-08-30-slumlord-hosting-with-docker.markdown

 CMD ["/bin/bash", "/start.sh"]
 ```

-Basically this Dockerfile installs packages we need, puts scripts in place for us, and downloads and unpacks WordPress.
-The `start.sh` script sets up a WordPress MySQL database and generates passwords, while the `foreground.sh` script starts Apache.
-Docker doesn't let you start services using `service some_service start` or `/etc/init.d/serviced start`, so here we're using supervisord to start services for us.
-The Dockerfile also makes sure that port 80 is available externally for our web server, and 22 is open so we can SSH to the container.
-These ports will be connected to a port on the host machine.
+Basically, this Dockerfile installs packages we need, puts scripts in place for
+us, and downloads and unpacks WordPress.
+The `start.sh` script sets up a
+WordPress MySQL database and generates passwords, while the `foreground.sh`
+script starts Apache.
+Docker doesn't let you start services using
+`service some_service start` or `/etc/init.d/serviced start`, so we use `supervisord`
+to start services for us.
+The Dockerfile also makes sure that port 80 is available
+externally for our web server, and 22 is open so we can SSH to the container.
+These ports are connected to a port on the host machine.

-You can see a lot of information about the running container with the `inspect` command.
+You can see a lot of information about the running container with the following
+`inspect` command.

 ```
 docker inspect <container-id>
 ```

-Now it's time to make this available for customers!
-Go ahead and kill this docker contatiner.
+Now, it's time to make this available for customers!
+Go ahead and kill this
+Docker contatiner.
 Our application will make more later:

 ```
 docker stop <container-id>
 ```

-##Slumlord Dashboard
+### Slumlord dashboard

 The [Slumlord WordPress dashboard][6] is also a forked project on GitHub.
+The
-The original project was a proof-of-concept [SaaS application for Memcached][7].
-We're using it here for our nefarious slumlord purposes.
-First we need to install dependencies:
+original project was a proof-of-concept [SaaS application for Memcached][7].
+We use it here for our nefarious slumlord purposes.
+First, we need to install
+dependencies:

 ```
 apt-get install libxslt-dev libxml2-dev build-essential libpq-dev